OSGeo/gdal/gdal/doc/source/development/rfc/rfc71_github_migration.rst

    Subversion as the main source control management makes contributions less attractive.
 2. The `https://github.com/OSGeo/gdal <https://github.com/OSGeo/gdal>`__
-   mirror has existed since 2012 and has over time become the prefered way for contributors without direct SVN access (or even those with SVN access) to submit their contributions, in particular because of the coupling with the continuous integratations services of Travis-CI
+   mirror has existed since 2012 and has over time become the preferred way for contributors without direct SVN access (or even those with SVN access) to submit their contributions, in particular because of the coupling with the continuous integratations services of Travis-CI